GluuFederation/docs-de-prod/docs/source/index.md

-# Gluu Server Docker Edition (DE) Beta
+# Gluu Server Docker Edition (DE)
 ## Overview
 The Gluu Server now supports installation via Linux containers.
-This documentation is primarily focused on utilizing Docker, but it's entirely possible to use these containers with other container engines, for example rkt.
+This documentation is primarily focused on utilizing Docker, but it's possible to use these containers with other container engines, such as rkt.

 ## Features
 - Consistent Environments